klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

 # Testing Guide
 In this section, we'll introduce how to test smart contracts.
-Testing is very important aspect of quality smart contract deployment.
+Because any transaction on the blockchain is not reversible, testing your smart contract is crucial before you deploy the contract.

 ## Testing with Truffle
 Truffle provides an automated testing framework.
 This framework lets you write simple and manageable tests in two different ways: